raeve/responsive-signature-email/README.md

-# email_template_responsive
+# Responsive Signature Email
-HTML5 Template to use in your own emails
+A HTML5 Template to use in your own emails